Kendel Ehrlich: First lady

-After public office
+Subsequent activities

 After her husband left office, Ehrlich took a job as a director for BankAnnapolis.
 She and her husband have also hosted a Saturday radio show on WBAL-AM.
 By mid-2009, rumors began to surface regarding the prospect of Kendel Ehrlich's running for elected office herself.
 Her husband was defeated by Martin O'Malley in the 2006 and 2010 Maryland gubernatorial races.

 On March 2, 2015, longtime U.S. Senator Barbara Mikulski announced that she would not seek re-election in 2016.
 Former First Lady Kendel Ehrlich had been mentioned as a potential Republican candidate for the open seat in the 2016 Senate election, though she did not run for the office.
 In October 2015, Ehrlich was sworn in as an assistant state's attorney in Anne Arundel County, Maryland, and left the position in 2018.

 On July 31, 2019, President Trump announced his intention to appoint Ehrlich to be Deputy Director of the Office of National Drug Control Policy.
 On February 28, 2020, Trump announced he would nominate her to lead the DOJ's Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART) within the Office of Justice Programs; she was sworn in as the director on March 16, 2020, and was succeeded by an acting director in early 2021.